$\Sigma^{+}\to p\ell^{+}\ell^{-}$ decays within the standard model and beyond: New physics contributions

-We turn our attention to the integrated forward-backward asymmetry as defined in Eq.~(\ref{eq:afbin}) in the presence of NP.
-The decay rate that normalizes this asymmetry also varies when there is new physics as per Eq.~(\ref{eq:inter}), but we present results that include the NP terms only in the numerator of the asymmetry.
+We now turn our attention to the integrated forward-backward asymmetry as defined in Eq.\,(\ref{eq:afbin}) in the presence of NP.
+The decay rate that normalizes this asymmetry also varies when there is NP, as per Eq.~(\ref{eq:inter}), but we present results that include the NP terms only in the numerator of the asymmetry.
 The rationale for this choice is that this observable will only be measured after the decay rate is known.
-With this in mind we write for the terms that arise from interference with the LD SM contribution as
+With this in mind, we write for the terms that come from interference with the LD SM contribution as

-where the coefficients $a_i$ for the four relativistic and heavy-baryon solutions are tabulated in Table~\ref{t:afbcoeffs}.\footnote{These numbers appear in \cite{Geng:2021fog} for one relativistic solution, and when converted to our conventions they disagree with ours.
-That reference comments that this is due to the use of different form factors.}
+where the coefficients $a_i^{}$ for the four relativistic solutions and their heavy-baryon counterparts are tabulated in Table~\ref{t:afbcoeffs}.\footnote{Numbers corresponding to those in Table~\ref{t:afbcoeffs} are given in Ref.\,\cite{Geng:2021fog} for two of the relativistic solutions, and when converted to our conventions the results disagree with ours.
+This is partly due to the fact that, unlike our choices in Eq.\,(\ref{<v>}), nonzero $f_1^{}$, $f_2^{}$, and $g_1^{}$ were employed in Ref.\,\cite{Geng:2021fog} along with $g_2^{}=0$. } With NP coefficients of order $10^2$, their impact is to cause ${\tilde A}_{\rm FB}$ to exceed its SM expectations by a factor of ten already.

-With NP coefficients at the $10^4$ level, their direct contributions can be comparable to the SM.
-The additional terms in the forward-backward asymmetry, Eq.~(\ref{eq:afbin}), are of the form